Can't Pay? We'll Take It Away!

 Can't Pay?
 We'll Take It Away! is a British factual documentary series on Channel 5.
-It follows the work of High Court enforcement officers (previously known as sheriffs) as they execute privately obtained High Court writs across England and Wales on behalf of private clients, on those who have failed to make repayments on alleged debts or refuse to vacate a property.
+It follows the work of High Court enforcement officers (previously known as sheriff's officers) as they execute privately obtained High Court writs across England and Wales on behalf of private clients, on those who have failed to make repayments on alleged debts or refuse to vacate a property.
 The series was first broadcast on 24 February 2014.
-In series 1 and 2 the show featured High Court enforcement agents (HCEAs) from a private limited company called High Court Solutions.
+In series 1 and 2, the show featured High Court enforcement agents (HCEAs) from a private limited company called High Court Solutions.
 The subsequent series featured HCEAs from Direct Collection Bailiffs Ltd (DCBL).
-Five series of the programme have been broadcast to date.
+Five series of the programme were broadcast from 2014 to 2018.

 Production

-The series has been broadcast Channel 5 since 24 February 2014.
+The series has been broadcast on Channel 5 since 24 February 2014.
 Their brief of the series says: "With exclusive access to some of the most experienced HCEAs and Repossession Teams in the country, this series is an eye-opening insight into cash-strapped Britain from the perspectives of debtors, creditors and debt collectors.

 "Produced by Brinkworth Films, the series and its various spin-offs reveal what it means to be a creditor who cannot get back what they are owed, what it is like to be saddled with debt that you are simply unable to repay, and what it takes to be the kind of person who can pay but refuses to do so.
 Cameras capture the daily hassle of dealing with violent confrontations, tearful debtors, downright liars and genuine cases of hardship.
 Then there are the debtors, many of whom have some distressing tales to tell of how they got into the situation in the first place.
 No one wants their possessions confiscated, after all.
 The result is a unique insight into one of the biggest issues facing those who cannot afford to keep paying the bills."